 Electrons inside an object are moving and have magnetic fields associated with them.
 In most materials, these fields point in various directions, so the net magnetic field is zero.

 For example, in the plastic ball below, the directions of the magnetic fields of the electrons (shown by the arrows in the figure below ) are pointing in different directions and cancel each other out.
 Therefore the plastic ball is not magnetic and has no magnetic field.

 In some materials (e.g. iron), called ferromagnetic materials, there are regions called domains, where the electrons’ magnetic fields line up with each other.
 All the atoms in each domain are grouped together so that the magnetic fields from their electrons point the same way.
 The picture shows a piece of an iron needle zoomed in to show the domains with the electric fields lined up inside them.

 Making permanent magnets from ferromagnetic materials

 In permanent magnets, many domains are lined up, resulting in a net magnetic field.
-Objects made from ferromagnetic materials can be magnetized, for example by rubbing a magnet along the object in one direction.
+Objects made from ferromagnetic materials can be magnetized, for example by rubbing a magnet on the surface of such ferromagnetic object in one direction.
 This causes the magnetic fields of most, or all, of the domains to line up in one direction.
 As a result, the object as a whole will have a net magnetic field.
 It is magnetic.